 The Rocket Mortgage platform (and the online process it offers) is one of Quicken Loans’ biggest selling points.
 The company says it saves users both time and money.
 It’s certainly quick: Rocket Mortgage says it can approve a mortgage loan in just eight minutes.

-Rocket Mortgage also allows you to apply for a loan from anywhere, using only a computer or mobile device and it requires no physical paperwork.
-Since the site imports your financial data, there’s no need to fax, scan, or upload any financial documents.
+Rocket Mortgage also allows you to apply for a loan from anywhere using a computer or mobile device, and it requires no physical paperwork.
+The site imports your financial data, so there’s no need to fax, scan, or upload any financial documents.
 You can chat with your loan officer online, and e-signatures are accepted.

-Finally, the company is also highly rated by past buyers.
+The company is also highly rated by past buyers.
 According to J.D.
-Power’s 2018 U.S. Primary Mortgage Origination Satisfaction Study, Quicken Loans claims the highest customer satisfaction levels in the country (and has for nine straight years).
+Power’s 2018 U.S. Primary Mortgage Origination Satisfaction Study, Quicken Loans claims the highest customer satisfaction levels in the country and had for nine straight years as of 2018.

 Downsides of Rocket Mortgage